sheetrocks/srk/README.md

 # srk - the SheetRocks Command Line Interface

-This tutorial will walk you through how to connect your dev environment to SheetRocks and how to push a pre-existing custom formula.
+The first section of this tutorial will instruct you on how to push a custom formula to SheetRocks.
+The second section will show you how to write a custom formula.
 It will help to have programming experience.

-At the end of this doc there is some bonus content about the nuances of writing your own custom formulas.
+Custom formulas can be written in Python, with future support coming for Go, Javascript, and R.

+Some examples of what a custom formula could do:
+- Reach out to an API and perform sentiment analysis on text within a sheet
+- Pull and analyze financial data
+- Block senders from a sheet that pulls organization email
+- Anything you can program!

+# Uploading a Formula

 ## 1. Download the repository